Robert Desnos: Resistance and deportation

-The legend of "The Last Poem"
+Legend of "The Last Poem"

 A so-called "Last Poem" (Dernier poème) has been published numerous times; it was even set to music by Francis Poulenc in 1956.
 However, this poem never existed.
 The belief in its existence started after a misunderstanding.
 A Czech newspaper Svobodné noviny (Free Newspaper) published his obituary which ended with the sentence "In a strange, tragic way his verses have fulfilled" followed by a quote from Desnos' poem I Dreamt About You So Much translated by a Czech poet Jindřich Hořejší and printed in six lines.
 When re-published in France in Les Lettres Françaises, the sentence was translated in a completely wrong way: "A strange and tragic fate gave a concrete meaning to a poem, the only one found with him and dedicated probably to his spouse" followed by an erroneous translation of the aforementioned verses (furthermore, the translation excluded the last line of the Czech translation).
 Due to this the legend of "The Last Poem" survived well into the 1970s.
 It was thanks to a Czech translator Adolf Kroupa and his two well-founded articles in Les Lettres Françaises (June 1960, August 1970) that this false belief in the poem started to cease to exist.

+Personal life

 Desnos was married to Youki Desnos, formerly Lucie Badoud, nicknamed "Youki" ("snow") by her lover Tsuguharu Foujita before she left him for Desnos.
 Desnos wrote several poems about her.
 One of his most famous poems is "Letter to Youki", written after his arrest.

+Death

+Desnos died in Malá pevnost, at Terezín, used exclusively for political prisoners, a month after the camp's liberation.
+There is a moving anecdote about Desnos's last days after the liberation while being tended to by Josef Stuna, a young Czech medical student who recognised him thanks to reading Breton's novel, Nadja.

+Desnos died on 8 June 1945, aged 44 of typhoid at Theresienstadt concentration camp, Czechoslovakia.

 He is buried at the Montparnasse cemetery in Paris.